ericbutera/amalgam/README.md

   - [TypeScript client](./ui/app/lib/client/) from OpenAPI spec
   - [k6 tests](./k6/README.md) from OpenAPI spec

+## Testing

+[Testing](./docs/testing.md) contains an overview of how to test the various components of the application.

 ## Code Quality

 Be sure to install the pre-commit hooks which run various linters, formatters, and tests.